 A limited free level is available.
 The three paid levels add quizzes, handouts, lesson plans, various dashboards, and access to live tutors.

 Each course is built around a storyline that gamifies the material taught.
 Instruction is delivered via video and reinforced through coding challenges.
-An online community forum addresses students’ questions.
+Courses come with skills and assessment tests to make sure the concepts are solidified and an online community forum to answer students’ questions.

-In an approach based on the Japanese martial arts practice of kata, the first step in Code Wars is to choose a language and prove your skills.
-Based on this initial challenge, the coder is ranked and given a challenge.
+In an approach based on the Japanese martial arts practice of kata, the first step in Codewars is to choose a language and prove your skills.
+The coder is ranked and given a challenge based on this initial challenge.
 The challenges get progressively more difficult.
-Coder gains Honor points for each challenge that she successfully completes.
-Once the coder earns enough honor points, the coder moves a level up.
+Coder gains Honor points for each challenge that he or she successfully completes.

-Once a challenge is successfully completed, the coder has the access to the solutions of other coders who’ve completed the same challenge.
-By studying other people’s approach, the coder gets new insight into how the code works.
+Once a challenge is successfully completed, the coder has access to other coders’ solutions who’ve completed the same challenge.
+By studying other people’s approaches, the coder gets new insight into how the code works.

-Normally Khan Academy presents its courses via video.
-For its programming courses it uses “talk-throughs” which are more interactive than a normal video.
+Normally Khan Academy presents their courses via video, but for its programming courses, they use “talk-throughs” which are more interactive than a normal video.
 With a talk-through the student can pause the video and “play” with the code listed on the screen.
-Talk-throughs are followed by step-by-step coding challenges and projects, both designed as coding practice.
+Talk-throughs are followed by step-by-step coding challenges and projects.
+Both are designed as coding practice.
 Finally, there’s a community programs area (i.e., online forum) where students can share projects, leave comments, and ask questions.

-Khan Academy estimates each course will take between 15 and 40 hours to complete.
-The computer programming courses are most appropriate for high school students and adults, but a tech savvy middle schooler could probably work through them with some mentoring.
+The computer programming courses are most appropriate for high school students and adults, but a tech savvy tween could probably work through them with some mentoring.

 Free access to Vidcode gives access to the software, some beginner tutorials, and an online community.
-Tiered for-pay annual subscriptions also give access to projects, lesson plans, and curriculum.
+This is a great platform for the kids interested in social media and creating videos for the web.

-As you can see there are many options if you are looking for websites that teach kids to code using a self-study mode.
-Depending on your child’s age and interests, you can choose which one to start with.
+As you can see, there are many options if you are looking for coding websites for kids.
+You can choose which one to start with based on your child’s age and interests.
+From there, the possibilities are endless!